jmasaviru/project-three/README.md

 ![Homepage](/client/src/images/homeDemo1.png)

 ## Description
-  A University webpage designed for three users that upon registering and logging in gain access to different features.
+  A University webpage designed for three categories of users that upon registering and logging in, gain access to different features.
 The users are prospective students, faculty staff and alumni.

-[Click here](https://landingpageuniversity.herokuapp.com/Home) to see a live demo of this project.
+[Click here](https://any-university.herokuapp.com/home) to see a live demo of this project.

 ## Table of Contents
   1. [Technologies](#technologies)